-- You will immediately let us know about any potential claims or rights of recovery related to the illness or injury. - You will furnish any information and assistance that we determine we will need to enforce our rights under this group health plan. - You will do nothing to prejudice our rights and interests including, but not
+- You will immediately let us know about any potential claims or rights of recovery related to the illness or injury. - You will furnish any information and assistance that we determine we will need to enforce our rights under this group health plan.

-- You will not compromise, settle, surrender, or release any claim or right of recovery described above, without obtaining our written permission. - If payment is received from the other party or parties, you must reimburse us to the extent of benefit payments made under this group health plan. - In the event you or your attorney receive any funds in compensation for your illness or injury, you or your attorney will hold those funds (up to and including the amount of benefits paid under this group health plan in connection with the illness or injury) in trust for the benefit of this group health plan as trustee(s) for us until the extent of our right to reimbursement or subrogation has been resolved. - In the event you invoke your rights of recovery against a third-party related to the illness or injury, you will not seek an advancement of costs or fees from us. - The amount of our subrogation interest shall be paid first from any funds recovered on your behalf from any source, without regard to whether you have been made whole or fully compensated for your losses, and the "make whole" rule is specifically rejected and inapplicable under this group health plan. - We will not be liable for payment of any share of attorneys' fees or other expenses incurred in obtaining any recovery, except as expressly agreed in writing, and the "common fund" rule is specifically rejected and inapplicable under this group health plan.
+- You will do nothing to prejudice our rights and interests including, but not limited to, signing any release or waiver (or otherwise releasing) our rights, without obtaining our written permission. - You will not compromise, settle, surrender, or release any claim or right of recovery described above, without obtaining our written permission. - If payment is received from the other party or parties, you must reimburse us to the extent of benefit payments made under this group health plan. - In the event you or your attorney receive any funds in compensation for your illness or injury, you or your attorney will hold those funds (up to and including the amount of benefits paid under this group health plan in connection with the illness or injury) in trust for the benefit of this group health plan as trustee(s) for us until the extent of our right to reimbursement or subrogation has been resolved. - In the event you invoke your rights of recovery against a third-party related to the illness or injury, you will not seek an advancement of costs or fees from us. - The amount of our subrogation interest shall be paid first from any funds recovered on your behalf from any source, without regard to whether you have been made whole or fully compensated for your losses, and the "make whole" rule is specifically rejected and inapplicable under this group health plan. - We will not be liable for payment of any share of attorneys' fees or other expenses incurred in obtaining any recovery, except as expressly agreed in writing, and the "common fund" rule is specifically rejected and inapplicable under this group health plan.